FHICT-S-Siem/S4-SiemLucassen-SmartHome/README.md

 # S4-SiemLucassen-SmartHome

 ## About
 This project focuses on finding & realizing creative 'smart home' ideas using IT Techniques featuring Machine Learning, web-applications and IoT devices.
-This idea was created due to 'Freaky-fridays' at my college, where I have every friday, to work on a personal project for the 4th Semester.
-Because there is a time factor, I will keep the first iterations effecient and simple, and will keep adding features along the way.
+This idea was created due to 'Freaky-fridays' at my college, where I am allowed to spend ~140 hours to work on a personal project during the 4th Semester.
+Because there is a time factor, I will keep the first iterations effecient and simple, and will keep investigate and implement features along the way.

 ## Technologies
 The web application was built with React/NextJS. <br> NextJS lets you build server-side rendering and static web applications using React.
 I used TypeScript, as this makes it easy to find type-conflicts and makes building the project more secure as it checks for types.<br>